fdjasfjlksdjfaiosjfne/DataResourceDisc2/README.md

 8. Open the terminal on that directory and run `python main.py`

 # How to Synthesize Your Own Collection Of Discs
-Chances are, if you want to clone this, you want to use this as a baseline to make your own texture pack, with your own collection of music.
+Chances are, if you want to clone this, you want to use this as a baseline to make your own resource pack, with your own collection of music.

+<sup>(Why did I do this to myself...)</sup>

 You'd only really need to mess with `data.json`, the `music` folder, and the `textures` folder in that case.
 ### Modifying `data.json`